bgh-github/streamlink-handoff/README.md

 For Streamlink Handoff, a major goal here was to create the most generic and minimal reference implementations possible, with little to no external dependencies.

-On Linux this is acheieved through a Bash shell script, and on Windows a PowerShell script called via a Batch file wrapper.
+On Linux this is achieved through a Bash shell script, and on Windows a PowerShell script called via a Batch file wrapper.

 By keeping the native messaging host programs lean and constructing Streamlink parameters entirely within the extension, any future updates should be made far simpler.